-The ACID model is a set of
+The ACID model is a set of database

-applications.
-MySQL includes components such as the
+includes components such as the

-the ACID model, so that data is not corrupted and results are not
+engine that adhere closely to the ACID model so that data is not

-hardware malfunctions.
-When you rely on ACID-compliant features,
+such as software crashes and hardware malfunctions.
+When you rely on

-software safeguards, ultra-reliable hardware, or an application
+you have additional software safeguards, ultra-reliable hardware, or

-reliability for greater performance or throughput.
+ACID reliability for greater performance or throughput.

-The following sections discuss how MySQL features, in particular
+The following sections discuss how MySQL features, in particular the

 InnoDB storage engine, interact with the